openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 The name of the directory that you create to hold your versions of the image, theme, and Sass styling files identifies the theme.
-As a result, if you want to create a theme named ``my-theme``, the name of the directory in your installation-wide themes directory must be ``my-theme``.
+As a result, if you want to create a theme named ``my-theme``, the name of the directory within your installation-wide themes directory must be ``my-theme``.

 .. note::